Luna Cryptocurrency Collapse: How UST Broke and Why It Matters

 "The question in our minds becomes, does what happened to UST spread to other stablecoins?" he said.
 "If big whales found a playbook here that works to attack UST, we worry they may reuse that playbook in other areas of the market."

-Lastly and possibly most signifcantly, the collapse of UST has caught the attention of powerful politicians and regulators.
+Last, and possibly most significantly, the collapse of UST has caught the attention of powerful politicians and regulators.
 Secretary of the Treasury Janet Yellen said on Tuesday that UST's depegging "simply illustrates that this [stablecoins] is a rapidly growing product and there are rapidly growing risks."

-"One place we might see some [regulatory] movement is around stablecoins," SEC Commissioner Hester Pierce said Thursday
+"One place we might see some [regulatory] movement is around stablecoins," Securities and Exchange Commission member Hester Pierce said Thursday

 Many, including Zhao, are skeptical that the plan will work.